UWFCybernauts/hackfortress-ctfd-plugin/README.md

 compatible compile targets enforced by SourceMod/TF2.
 This method of implementation allows any method of retrieving scoring data to be used on the SourceMod/TF2 side so long as they use gRPC.

+### Dependencies
+Be sure to install the dependencies... `sudo pip install -r requirements.txt`

 ### Build instructions
 I mean it's python, but use the Makefile to generate the gRPC source components using `make`